How to Promote Your Music on Social Media

 Promote smarter, not harder

 Promoting music on social media is a lot of work for one person.
-Amplyfy is built to make it manageable: schedule your content with AmpPoster, convert viewers into owned fans with AmpLink, and draft captions and content ideas with built-in AI Assistants — all in one connected platform.
+Use AmpPoster to plan campaign content, AmpLink to publish a focused destination, and AI Assistants to explore captions and content ideas that you verify and rewrite in the artist's voice.
 For the wider promotion picture, see how to promote your music without a label.

 The bottom line